valit-stack/Valit.Docs/docs/validation-rules/index.rst

 Using ```IValitRulesProvider<TObject>``` has many adventages:

-- You can reduce number of lines inside ```IValitRules<TObject>``` instance
+- You can reduce number of lines inside ```IValitRules<TObject>``` instance.
 - You don't have to duplicate the code for each new, complex type.
-You can use already existing one.
-- You have single place in your code when it comes to changes
+- You have single place in your code when it comes to changes.
-- You can easily register your provider in IoC container and provide it across your app
+- You can easily register your provider in IoC container and provide it across your app.

 ```IValitRulesProvider<TObject>``` can be also easily transformed into :doc:`valitator <../valitators/index>`.